 Basically, if the above applies to you, all you need to get into Guatemala as a digital nomad is a stamp in your passport.

-It’s also important to note that Guatemala is part of the Central America Border Control Agreement (CA-4), which is similar to the Schengen agreement for the European Union.
+It’s also important to note that Guatemala is part of the Central America Border Control Agreement (CA-4), similar to the European Union Schengen agreement.

 In short, this means that the day you enter Guatemala or another CA-4 country (El Salvador, Guatemala, Honduras, Nicaragua), you have free movement between those countries for up to 90 days.

-Lastly, while not required, you should definitely consider getting nomad travel medical insurance to cover your trip!
-Read more below about medical provisions in Guatemala for tourists.
+Nevertheless, consider getting travel medical insurance to cover your trip!
+Read more about medical provisions for tourists in Guatemala below.

 Healthcare for Digital Nomads in Guatemala

-Public and private hospitals are fairly affordable in case you need general medical care or emergency care while traveling in Guatemala.
+Public and private hospitals in Guatemala are fairly affordable if you need general medical or emergency care.

 For example, in Antigua, I paid $50 USD for a dental cleaning.
 (I highly recommend Smile Antigua, by the way!)

-Services and their costs will vary, of course, depending on where you travel in-country.
+Services and their costs will vary, depending on where you travel in-country.

 If you’re based in Panajachel, hospital prices at Pana Med are as follows: